What Wayfair, Brexit & VAT regimes mean for indirect tax departments

 New tax compliance challenges are unavoidable, and the pace of change is only accelerating.
-Outside of the noteworthy complexities of Wayfair, Brexit, and new value-added tax (VAT) regimes, consider what is happening at a macro level that produces unending complexity for tax departments:
+Outside of the noteworthy complexities of Wayfair, Brexit, and new value-added tax (VAT) regimes, consider what is happening at a macro level that produces unending complexity for indirect tax departments:

 - Commerce is increasingly global, with supply chains and business models transcending physical borders.

-- Technology has evolved to a point where, for many tax departments, automating many manual or repeating tax processes is not just possible – it is now expected.
+- Technology has evolved to a point where, for many indirect tax departments, automating many manual or repeating tax processes is not just possible – it is now expected.

 One consequence of all of this is that tax authorities are being pressed from multiple angles.
 Not only must tax authorities help fund the operations of their jurisdictions and maintain a regulatory and enforcement approach that is fair, consistent, and predictable, they must strive to achieve a sensible balance between these two sometimes-dueling objectives.

 In certain cases, it is becoming easier for tax authorities.
 Some countries have moved or are moving to the real-time reporting of indirect tax, which helps their tax authorities regulate and enforce indirect tax policy fairly and quickly.
-In the United States, a new legal precedent (South Dakota v.
-Wayfair) gave new power to tax authorities to enforce tax collection on online sales.
+In the United States, a new legal precedent, South Dakota v.
+Wayfair, gave new power to tax authorities to enforce tax collection on online sales.

-This is a positive shift for tax authorities, but one that does not do much to simplify how tax departments can achieve compliance, scale operations, and deliver deeper value to their businesses.
+This is a positive shift for tax authorities, but one that does not do much to simplify how indirect tax departments can achieve compliance, scale operations, and deliver deeper value to their businesses.

 In other cases, tax authorities are tasked with generating more revenue by either increasing rates or imposing new taxes.
 This has a direct and obvious effect on corporate tax departments; those that sufficiently automate tax determination generally won’t feel any pain from this complexity, but those that don’t, will.

 In still other cases, political risks are producing what one might call “unknown unknowns” for tax authorities.
 Protectionist trade measures affect supply chains and commerce patterns in unpredictable ways, and they can create a rationale for more rate changes.
 No one knows what the business consequences of Brexit, for instance, might be because Parliament has been unable to reach a consensus on terms of the withdrawal from the European Union.
-This uncertainty massively impacts tax departments by making it challenging for them to plan.
+This uncertainty massively impacts indirect tax departments by making it challenging for them to plan.

-New sources of tax complexity
+New sources of indirect tax complexity

 Right now, three sources of complexity stand out as being particularly noteworthy: the Wayfair matter, Brexit, and the new VAT regimes.

-Tax implications for South Dakota v.
+Sales tax implications for South Dakota v.
 Wayfair

 South Dakota v.
-Wayfair is a US Supreme Court decision that established a new definition for nexus.
+Wayfair is a U.S. Supreme Court decision that established a new definition for nexus.
 Prior to Wayfair, a company was required to collect sales tax if, and only if, it had a physical presence in the state where the transaction occurred.
 Obviously, any business that sells in any state is directly impacted by this important legal decision, and many are scrambling to understand the tax implications.

 Before Wayfair, the concept of nexus was already complex and open to different kinds of interpretation.
 Essentially, the Wayfair matter materially expanded the definition of nexus beyond the “physical presence” threshold to include economic nexus.
-So, while it gave more clarity to states as to when they can require sellers to collect sales tax, it created additional complexity for tax departments in the process.
+So, while it gave more clarity to states as to when they can require sellers to collect sales tax, it created additional complexity for indirect tax departments in the process.
 It did not produce a unified and consistent definition of nexus.
 While Congress has the power to set a unified, national standard, no legislation has yet garnered sufficient support to pass.

 Instead, Wayfair opened the door for tax jurisdictions to write new tax laws (or re-interpret existing laws) based on their respective interpretations of the new precedent.
 Now, every state that has a sales tax has either changed their definition of nexus or has pending legislation to do so.

-Tax implications for Brexit
+Indirect tax implications for Brexit

 However, per the recent guidance issued by UK authorities, effective January 1, 2021 (unless a further extension to the transition period is agreed), all imports of goods into the UK will need to be accompanied by customs declarations.
 The goods will potentially be liable to tariff payments and import VAT.
 Therefore, all UK businesses currently would be planning on how they will meet their future customs obligations along with the impact on their cash flow.
 There will be an added layer of complexity as the same approach will not apply to the flow of trade between Northern Ireland and Ireland or between Northern Ireland and Great Britain (England, Scotland, and Wales).